certainty/madmacs/README.md

 > This is my Emacs configuration.
 There are many like it, but this one is mine.

 ## Madmacs in a few bullet points
-* Work in progress
-  * build by me for me
-  * not a framework but feel free to take it as a start for your own version

 * Built on the shoulders of giants
   * many parts are based on other configurations like doom, lambda-emacs, centaur-emacs, etc.
   * it's slightly nuts that we have to go to that length to configure our editor